butterfly994/librapp/readme.md

 ## Features

--Users can check out and reserve books from the app itself, and the database will automatically update both their account information and the status of the book
+- Users can check out and reserve books from the app itself, and the database will automatically update both their account information and the status of the book
--A book automatically goes off of the reserved list, or is updated from being checked out to overdue as days go by -A map for navigating the school library is provided with icons and helpful labels of genre and Dewey Decimals for nonfiction works
+- A book automatically goes off of the reserved list, or is updated from being checked out to overdue as days go by
+- A map for navigating the school library is provided with icons and helpful labels of genre and Dewey Decimals for nonfiction works
--Users can check their account status on a dedicated page, which has a dedicated section to remind them when books are overdue
+- Users can check their account status on a dedicated page, which has a dedicated section to remind them when books are overdue
--A custom-made app icon that is also integrated into the heading of each screen -A social media integration feature that shares a link to a Goodreads page for book information with friends/followers upon a user checking out a book or reserving one
+- A custom-made app icon that is also integrated into the heading of each screen
+- A social media integration feature that shares a link to a Goodreads page for book information with friends/followers upon a user checking out a book or reserving one
--When browsing, each book entry contains a summary, author, and an image to help users -A robust user authentication system provided by Firebase
+- When browsing, each book entry contains a summary, author, and an image to help users
+- A robust user authentication system provided by Firebase

 ## Feature Wishlist

--A search feature for users to look up books they are interested in -More refined navigation with nested navigators and a navigation bar at the bottom of each screen -Sorting books in alphabetical order for ease of navigation, either by author name or title -Extra functionality on the home screen-possible a featured book section or some sort of library news bulletin -Push notifications to remind the user of when books are overdue or nearing the time to return them
+- [ ] A search feature for users to look up books they are interested in
+- [x] More refined navigation with nested navigators
+- [ ] Sorting books in alphabetical order for ease of navigation, either by author name or title
+- [ ] Extra functionality on the home screen-possible a featured book section or some sort of library news bulletin
+- [ ] Push notifications to remind the user of when books are overdue or nearing the time to return them